python-wheel-build/fromager/README.md

 Fromager is a tool for completely re-building a dependency tree of Python wheels from source.

+The goals are to support guaranteeing

 1. The [binary
    package](https://packaging.python.org/en/latest/glossary/#term-Built-Distribution)
-   they are installing was built from source in a known build environment compatible with their own environment
+   someone is installing was built from source in a known build environment compatible with their own environment
 1. All of the package’s dependencies were also built from source -- any binary package installed will have been built from source
-1. All of the build tools used to build these binary packages will also have been built from source.
+1. All of the build tools used to build these binary packages will also have been built from source

 ## Modes